andreigi/oliodigest/_posts/2019-06-28-why-i-use-default-ichimoku-kinko-hyo-settings-for-trading.md

 Another thing, if the chart you are using doesn’t have Ichimoku, try experimenting with Bollinger Bands, they work almost the same.

+Now if you're like me where you trade cryptocurrencies or bitcoin for a living, Ichimoku is a perfect indicator for [Bitcoin Leverage Trading](/why-just-holding-bitcoin-wont-make-you-rich/).